 Below is a journal of my signing experiences with both my kids…

 By the time he was 5 months old, Zeke was clearly understanding signs.
 He looked directly at me as I signed.
 When I asked him (voice off/ASL only) “where is your cow?” he looked at the five toys before him and pushed the cow forward!
 This was all so exciting!!

-At 6 months Zeke made his first sign, “I love you.”
+At 6 months, after signing good morning to him, Zeke responded with his first sign, “I love you.”
 This was my inspiration to develop Baby Fingers!

-At 10 months, Zeke made his first two-word phrase: “More music!”
+At 10 months, when his mobile stopped, Zeke made his first two-word phrase: “More music!”

 At one year, he understood over 100 signs, and was actively, consistently using 20 signs

 Zeke’s first three-word phrase came at 13 months: “More crackers please!”